waue0920/DTN_monitor/README.md

 *	lspci

 sudo apt-get install pciutils
+## note : trouble shooting for ubuntu 14.04

-* note : if your OS version = ubuntu 14.04, you need to follow next step to trouble shoot the graph error
+* if your OS version =< ubuntu 14.04, you need to follow next step to trouble shoot the graph error

 >add to .config/matplotlib/matplotlibrc line
 <code>